The Texas Citizens Participation Act (TCPA) covers more than you think.

 When Does the TCPA Apply?

-The act applies to communications regarding matters of public concern, which involve either the right of free speech, the right to petition, or the right of association.
+The act applies to communications regarding matters of public concern, which involve either the right of free speech, the right to petition, or the right to association.
 If you get sued, the act allows you a short, inexpensive way to immediately ask the court to dismiss the lawsuit and recover your legal expenses.

 What Does the TCPA Do?